Nuremberg rallies: Propaganda films

 Leni Riefenstahl films Triumph of the Will on location in 1934.

 The first film to document a Nuremberg rally was A Symphony of the Will to Fight, released in 1927.
 The most famous films, however, were made by director Leni Riefenstahl for the rallies between 1933 and 1935.
 Her first movie, Victory of Faith (Der Sieg des Glaubens), was released in 1933.
 Because the film featured SA chief Ernst Röhm, who was later killed on Hitler's orders in the 1934 Night of the Long Knives, almost all copies of Der Sieg des Glaubens were destroyed.
 It was considered a lost film until a copy was found in East Germany's film archives in the 1980s.

 The rally of 1934 became the setting for Riefenstahl's award-winning Triumph of the Will (Triumph des Willens).
-In 1935 she made Day of Freedom: Our Armed Forces (Tag der Freiheit: Unsere Wehrmacht) about the German Army, filmed because the army felt it was not represented well enough in Triumph of the Will.
+In 1935 she made Day of Freedom: Our Armed Forces (Tag der Freiheit: Unsere Wehrmacht), focusing on the German Army, because the army felt it was not represented well enough in Triumph of the Will.
 Riefenstahl, who lived until 2003, would face lifelong controversy because of her films and closeness to the regime.

 The 1936 and 1937 rallies were covered in the short film Festliches Nürnberg, directed by Hans Weidemann.